Virtual reality applications: Understanding biases and stereotypes

-Investigating basal mental abilities like Spatial Cognition
+Investigating basal mental abilities

-One of the most general abilities in order to perform in everyday life is Spatial Cognition, which involves orientation, navigation etc. Especially in the field of its investigation, virtual reality became an invaluable tool, since it allows to test the performance of subjects in an environment which is highly-immersive and controllable at the same time.
+One of the most general abilities in order to perform in everyday life is spatial cognition, which involves orientation, navigation etc. Especially in the field of its investigation, virtual reality became an invaluable tool, since it allows to test the performance of subjects in an environment which is highly immersive and controllable at the same time.

 Furthermore, the newest head-mounted displays allow also the implementation of eye-tracking, which provides precious insight in cognitive processes, for example in terms of attention.

-Fostering the human griefing process
+Fostering the human grieving process

-Starting in the early 2020s, virtual reality has also been discussed as a technological setting that may support people's griefing process, based on digital recreations of deceased individuals.
-In 2021, this practice received particular media attention following a South Korean TV documentary, which invited a griefing mother to interact with a virtual replica of her deceased daughter.
-Subsequently, scientists have debated several potential implications of such endeavours, including its potential to facilitate adaptive mourning behavior, but also many ethical challenges involved.
+Starting in the early 2020s, virtual reality has also been discussed as a technological tool that may support people's grieving process, based on digital recreations of deceased individuals.
+In 2021, this practice received particular media attention following a South Korean TV documentary, which invited a grieving mother to interact with a virtual replica of her deceased daughter.
+Subsequently, scientists have debated several potential implications of such endeavors, including its potential to facilitate adaptive mourning behavior, but also the many ethical challenges involved.